-- 6 Set the schedule for the data collection: - a Click Execute job every: and select an hourly interval.
+- 6 Set the schedule for the data collection: - a Click Execute job every: and select an hourly interval. - OR - - b Click Execute job at: and select the specific job run time, the number of days between each job run, and a start date.

 - 7 Select the types of data that you want to collect. - For hybrid users, you have the option to have Azure AD attributes overwrite the on-premises AD attributes collected by the Domain Controller data source.
 If you want the Azure AD attributes to appear in insights for hybrid users, select Azure AD attributes for hybrid users (overwrites the on-premise AD attributes). - By default, the data source collection gathers direct members of standard distribution and security groups.
-If you want to also collect direct members for dynamic distribution groups, select the Direct Members check box under the selected Dynamic Distribution Groups check box. - 8 Specify Windows credentials to be used for the LDAP connection or select the Use Data Engine service credential option.
-See Permissions needed for the Exchange Online Hybrid User Configuration data source on page 62. - 9 Specify the Office 365 credential to be used to collect the user configuration data through remote PowerShell.
+If you want to also collect direct members for dynamic distribution groups, select the DirectMembers check box under the selected Dynamic Distribution Groups check box. - 8 Specify Windows credentials to be used for the LDAP connection or select the Use Data Engine service credential option.
+See Permissions needed for the Exchange Online Hybrid User Configuration data source on page 67. - 9 Specify the Office 365 credential to be used to collect the user configuration data through remote PowerShell.